Ivar-Rydstrom/YouTube-Replay-Count/README.md

 Honestly, I (still) can't be bothered to figure out how GreasyFork works, so just copy-paste the contents of the YouTube-Replay-Count.txt file into a new Tampermonkey script if you want to use it.

-## CHROME EXTENTION VERSION IS UNDER DEVELOPMENT (under this same repository)
+## CHROME EXTENTION VERSION IS UNDER DEVELOPMENT